wagov/wasocshared/tlp-white/README.md

-# WA SOC TLP:GREEN Resources
+# WA SOC TLP:WHITE Resources

 This content site is used to publish TLP:GREEN content for the WA SOC.